xXleowXx/gitlab-charts/doc/advanced/external-pgbouncer/index.md

 - Superuser access to the `pg_shadow` table.

-1. Create a secure function must be created at the database server level.
-An example of a secure function:
+1. Create a secure function at the database server level.
+For example:

    ```sql
    CREATE OR REPLACE FUNCTION pgbouncer.user_lookup(in i_username text, out uname text, out phash text)